lemonase/pastabot/README.md

 1. Go to the Discord API portal: https://discord.com/developers/applications

-2. Create a discord bot application
+2. Create a discord application with any name

-3. Copy the "Client ID"
+3. Go to the "Bot" tab on the left

+4. Under "Build A Bot" there will be a token with a Copy button.
+Copy that token

-4. Set environment variable `DISCORD_BOT_TOKEN=<client id>`
+5. Set environment variable `DISCORD_BOT_TOKEN=<YOUR_BOT_TOKEN>`

 ### Reddit ID and Secret